 - Open Disk Utility, located in the Utilities folder in Launchpad.

-- Select the drive on which you would like to install the Recovery HD and add a partition.
-Note: Partition should be at least 1 GB in size.
+- Select the drive on which you would like to install the Recovery System and add a partition.
+The partition needs to be at least 1 GB in size.

 - Click Options and make sure GUID Partition Table is selected.